okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-overview/index.md

 ## Prerequisites

-* [Upgrade the Sign-In Widget](/docs/guides/oie-upgrade-sign-in-widget/) before reading this document or requesting a data upgrade.
+* [Upgrade your Sign-In Widget](/docs/guides/oie-upgrade-sign-in-widget/) before reading this document or requesting a data upgrade.
 Anyone using the Sign-In Widget should upgrade to the latest version (either Okta-hosted using our redirect model or embedding a form of the Widget inside your applications).
 * Complete the initial org upgrade process.
 If you haven't yet migrated your orgs from Classic Engine to Identity Engine, discuss your options with your Okta account team.

 ## Upgrade Process